show menu

 o Products that are not compatible with local cultural or religious norms.

-o Products whose expiry date falls less than one year from the date of shipment.
+o Products with expiry date that fall less than one year from the date of shipment.

 o Products that do not have a clear contents label and a certificate showing that they are safe to consume.